A Euclid style algorithm for MacMahon's partition analysis: A Euclid style algorithm for MacMahon's partition analysis

-If the answer is positive, then we will obtain a simple polynomial algorithm at least for one variable elimination.
-But this might not be the right problem, since we have much freedom to apply the partial fraction technique, and the current approach is too elementary.
+If the answer is positive, then we will obtain a simple polynomial time algorithm at least for one variable elimination.
+But this might not be the right problem, since we have a lot of freedom to apply the partial fraction technique, and the current approach is too elementary.

-\section{The Maple package CTEuclid}
+\section{The Maple package \texttt{CTEuclid}}

 The algorithm in Section 4 is implemented by the Maple package \texttt{CTEuclid}, which can be downloaded from the following link\\ \centerline{https://www.dropbox.com/sh/scepodyyn4ff7ro/ffhqmeN7ne/MPA,}\\ where two demo files are provided to explain how to use the package.
 One file works on magic squares of order up to 5 and the other file works on the Sdd problem \cite{sdd5} of order up to 5.
-Both files contain the essential idea for attacking the order 6 case.
+Both files contain the essential idea of the ``delay trick on slack variables" in Section \ref{s-sdd} for attacking the order 6 case.
 Here we only report the Ehrhart series for magic squares of order 6.

-CTEuclid is the first package designed for complicated or even benchmark problems.
-It also performs well for simple problems.
-The algorithm has three main steps with the second step split into 3 small steps, as described in Section 4.1.
-For the sake of clarity, we explain by several Knapsack type examples.
+\texttt{CTEuclid} is the first package designed for complicated or even benchmark problems.
+It outperforms \texttt{Ell2} for high-dimensional problems, and is only a bit slower for some low-dimensional problems because \texttt{Ell2} does not introduce slack variables.
+For the sake of clarity, we explain by considering several knapsack-type problems below.